 • Joel calls Gypsy Gipsum again.

-• Fave riff: Hope nobody’s eating rice at this point…
+• Fave riff: Meanwhile Grandma and Grandpa are patty melts out on the lawn.
+Honorable mention: Hope nobody’s eating rice at this point…